Deep Neural Networks as Point Estimates for Deep Gaussian Processes: Background

 \section{Background}

-In this section, we review Gaussian processes (GPs) and Deep Gaussian processes (DGPs), with a particular focus on the structure of the sparse DGP approximation, and show how scalable variational inference is achieved in these models.
-We then discuss a framework for defining new inducing variables which leads to global inducing functions --- a key ingredient for our proposed DGP approximation.
+In this section, we review Deep Gaussian processes (DGPs), with a particular focus on the structure of the approximate posterior and its connection to deep NNs.
+We then discuss how inducing variables control the DGP activation function, which is a key ingredient for our method.